testjiho/innovative-fraud-detection/Whiteboard design session/WDS trainer guide - Cosmos DB Real Time Advanced Analytics.md

 3. How will your chosen data processing platform connect to and process data from your chosen data ingest solution for streaming data?

+4. The customer is concerned about being able to protect secrets, like service account keys and connection strings.
+How do you propose storing and providing access to these secrets within the selected data pipeline processing platform?

 _Long-term data storage_

 1. As streaming data is processed, refined, and scored, all of the transactions need to be persisted to long-term storage for analysis, model training and validation, and reporting.
 This storage needs to handle long-term growth, be fast enough to rapidly ingest new data while simultaneously handling reads against the same data set without interference, and act as a reliable data source for dashboards and reports.
 Which is your recommended long-term data storage solution, keeping in mind its role within your selected data pipeline processing platform?